kohnorw/nuvioshortcut/README.md

 It is a **hand-off tool, not a player**.
 It finds the stream and passes it to VLC; VLC does the playing.

-**Claude coded with using https://github.com/NuvioMedia/NuvioMobile as a reference!**
+**Claude coded using https://github.com/NuvioMedia/NuvioMobile as a reference!**

 ---